Home|News & Media|Credential Information|Boys Basketball Media Credential Information

 PREGAME TIMING INFORMATION: A separate timing information document will be provided to broadcast media so they are aware of the timing of such items as the National Anthem, pregame introductions and the exact tip time.
 The National Anthem is played before every session.

 INTERVIEWS: No media members, including photographers, are permitted in the locker rooms at any time.
 A post-game news conference will take place in the Media Interview Room.
 Following a brief cooling off period, the head coach and key players will attend.
 An OHSAA media escort will coordinate media members obtaining quick sound bites from one team if they are waiting near the interview room for the other team to finish its news conference.
 However, all radio and television post-game interviews must take place after the news conference.
 Once the first team finishes its news conference, all one-on-one interviews must stop and the second team is required to enter the news conference.
-For the championship games, interviews for quick sound bites are permitted on the court immediately following the conclusion of BOTH awards ceremony.
-News conferences will also take place in the Media Interview Room.
+Interviews for quick sound bites are permitted on the court immediately following the conclusion of BOTH awards ceremonies.
 Additional one-on-one interviews, besides the quick sound bites, will take place after the news conference.

-POST-GAME PHOTOS: For the semifinals and finals, photographers and TV cameras are permitted on the court briefly for celebration and emotion types of photos (but no interviews).
+POST-GAME PHOTOS: Photographers and TV cameras are permitted on the court briefly for celebration and emotion types of photos (but no interviews).
 Photographers must then leave the court area and stand in a designated area so that fans can view the awards ceremonies.
 At that point, only the OHSAA’s official photographer, a Spectrum TV camera and a UD Arena TV camera are permitted on the court.

 TELEVISION INTERVIEWS: Interviews with coaches and players are not permitted on the court after contests unless approved by Tim Stried or Bob Goldring from the OHSAA.
-TV reporters may enter the court to do a stand-ups, but as previously mentioned, they must wait to conduct one-on-one interviews with any coaches or players.
-Keep in mind that for the semifinals, a media escort will assist you with quick interviews if one team is waiting for the other team to wrap up its press conference.
-Following the championship games, the media escort will also help media conduct courtside interviews, but they must take place after BOTH awards ceremonies.
+TV reporters may enter the court to do stand-ups, but as previously mentioned, they must wait to conduct one-on-one interviews with any coaches or players.
+Following the championship games, the media escort will help media conduct courtside interviews, but they must take place after BOTH awards ceremonies.
 No media members are permitted in team locker rooms.

 NOTE ON TV REPORTS: Lights on cameras are not permitted when shooting a game or when shooting a reporter doing a report while using the basketball court for a background while a contest is in progress.
 Shots from spectator seating areas are not permitted without prior permission from the OHSAA.